This post may contain affiliate links. See our affiliate disclaimer here.

 My Best Border Crossing Tip

-We’ve only crossed a few borders in our RV, but the easiest are always in small towns.
+The easiest way to cross any border is in small towns.
 We found a waterfall off our Google Maps route that allowed us to get away from the main road and cross into Switzerland from a tiny border crossing versus the larger crossings near Geneva.

 If you’re planning to cross borders in your RV, pull up Google Maps (or an old-school atlas) and look at possible border crossings around your destination.
 The smaller the town, the easier your crossing will likely be.